markof88/azure-terraform-labs/lab03/README.md

 terraform apply
 ```

+Confirm the deployment when prompted.

-To clean up the resources later:
+To clean up:

 ```bash
 terraform destroy
 ```

+Terraform will remove all resources safely, respecting dependency order.

 ---

 ## Summary

-By completing **Lab 03**, you will have learned how to:
+In **Lab 03**, you learned how to:

-- Authenticate Terraform with Azure using a Service Principal
+- Authenticate Terraform to Azure with a Service Principal
-- Set up environment variables securely
+- Use environment variables for secure authorization
-- Use the AzureRM provider to create a Resource Group and Storage Account
+- Create and manage a Resource Group and Storage Account
-- Apply and destroy Terraform-managed infrastructure
+- Understand and leverage Terraform’s dependency management
+- Write reusable, declarative Terraform configurations

 ---